jimmieego/reading-notes/CSS/CSS-in-Depth.md

 A `float` or an `inline-block` will grow to 100% width, so you’d need to restrict the width of the element to prevent it from line wrapping below the float.
 On the contrary, a `table-cell` element will only grow enough to contain its contents, so you may need to set a large width to force it to fill the remaining space.

 ### Grid system

+Use a grid system to create a wide array of page layouts.

 A *grid system* is a series of class names you can add to your markup to structure portions of the page into rows and columns.
 It should provide no visual styles, like colors or borders, to the page—it should only set widths and positions of containers.
 Inside each of these containers, you can add new elements to visually style however you want.